 Held in collaboration with the Runokuu festival and led by its organisers, the workshop will involve looking into poetry and trying out how poems can be interpreted through motion.
 The workshop is open to all and does not require attendees to have any prior dance experience.

+The workshop has room for 30 people and it is free.
 Secure your attendance by signing up in advance at (in Finnish): Runo liikuttaa (‘Moved by Poetry’) poetry dance workshop 28 August